Coup d'Etat (G-Dragon album): Promotion

-On March 15, 2013 YG Entertainment announced that G-Dragon would release a new single to support his first world tour.
+On March 15, 2013 YG Entertainment announced that G-Dragon would release a new promotional single to support his first world tour.
 "MichiGo" was released exclusively through mobile app Line on April 1, available only on South Korea, Japan and Thailand.
+"Black" featuring then-YG trainee Jennie and "Who You?" were released as the first two singles on September 2, followed by the third and fourth singles "Crooked" and "Niliria" (G-Dragon version) on September 5.

 YG Entertainment announced in June that Missy Elliott and Diplo would be collaborating on the album.
 A series of teaser photos were then released by YG Entertainment on August 26 and on August 27, 2013.
 YG then released the full album track list on September 1 which revealed other collaborating artists such as Lydia Paek, Jennie, Boys Noize, Baauer, and Sky Ferreira.

 G-Dragon and Missy Elliott debuted the song "Niliria" with a live performance on KCON 2013 on August 25, 2013, in Los Angeles.
 YG Entertainment released the music video for "Coup d'Etat" on YouTube on September 1, 2013, which garnered over 750,000 views after a day.
 The music video for "Crooked" was then released on September 4, 2013.
 The first televised performance was held at the talk show You Hee-yeol's Sketchbook on September 6, where G-Dragon performed the single "Crooked" and the solo version of "Niliria".
-The first performance at a music show, which featured the tracks "Niliria", "Michi Go" and the debut of the song "Black", with the then YG trainee Jennie Kim, took place on SBS's Inkigayo on September 8, 2013.
+The first performance at a music show, which featured the tracks "Niliria", "Michi Go" and the debut of the song "Black" with Jennie took place on SBS's Inkigayo on September 8, 2013.
 On November 13, the fourth music video of the album, "Who You?" was released on YouTube.

 G-Dragon held an art exhibition in Seoul on September 10 to 17, 2013 which coincided with the release of the album.
 The exhibition was entitled "Space Eight".
 The art exhibition showcased 88 items which relates to the number 8.
 On September 29, he and CL joined for the first live performance of "R.O.D", on the show Inkigayo.
 YG was speculated to re-release the single as a sleeper single.
 The song "R.O.D." was rumored to be the final single of the album by various sources.